Best SIM Card For France: Orange

 2. French Mobile Phone Providers: who sells French SIM cards?

-There are French network operators such as Orange, SFR, Bouygues Telecom, and Free Mobile and virtual mobile operators (MVNOs) like La Poste Mobile, Lebara, Le French Mobile, and Lycamobile.
+There are French network operators such as Orange, SFR, Bouygues Telecom, and Free Mobile and virtual mobile operators (MVNOs) like La Poste Mobile, Lebara, and Lycamobile.
 The MVNOs don’t own a network but obtain bulk access at wholesale prices, so they are basically resellers.
 Some are better than others.

 Many of the plans are only available to French residents.
 If you’re just visiting France and not going to live there, you do NOT want the “forfait sans engagement”.
 It has a rolling contract and auto-renews each month.
 It often requires that you have a French bank account to get a French mobile phone and this type of plan.
+Prepaid plans are the best for travellers to France because they don’t lock you into ongoing monthly fees.

 You might also like to read these posts: